athomasoriginal/clojurescript-30/21-unreal-webcam-fun/README.md

 # Require from Google Closure

-Take a look at [this articles](https://www.martinklepsch.org/posts/requiring-closure-namespaces.html) for more information.
+Take a look at [this article](https://www.martinklepsch.org/posts/requiring-closure-namespaces.html) for more information.

 # Time Intervals

-Lets say you want to `console.log` a piece of code once every 2 seconds.
+Lets say you want to `console.log` something once every 2 seconds.
 To do this in JavaScript, you would use something like this:

 ```javascript
 setInterval(() => console.log('tick'), 1000)